 CAN ONLY BE READ ONCE

 One of the downsides that come with using a TLD dosimeter is that it can only be read one time.
 A TLD dosimeter reading can be used multiple times; however, they cannot be read more than once, after the TLD dosimeter has been used.
-This occurs because TLD is “zeroed” as a result of the readout process.
+This occurs because TLD is “zeroed” at the end of the readout process.

 Related: Instructions on Dosimeter Badge Use